Aureliano Blanquet: Personal life

-Early career
+Early military career

-Blanquet was born in 1849 in Morelia, Michoacán.
-At 18 he joined the Republican forces besieging the city of Querétaro where the last of Emperor Maximilian's Imperial troops had been trapped.
-After the surrender Blanquet served as a member of the firing squad which executed Maximilian and two of his generals: Miguel Miramón and Tomás Mejía.
+In 1863, during the second French intervention in Mexico, Blanquet joined the Republican forces as a private.
+By 1866, he had become a second sergeant.
+Later, as a brigadier sergeant, he participated in the siege of Querétaro, which resulted in the capture of Maximilian von Habsburg.
+Afterwards, Maximilian was under Blanquet's custody.
+On 19 July 1867, Blanquet was a member of the firing squad which executed Maximilian, as well as former president Miguel Miramón and General Tomás Mejía.
+Reportedly, Blanquet may have been the one who gave Maximilian the coup de grâce by shooting him in the heart.

-In 1877 Blanquet enlisted in the regular Federal Army.
+On 4 February 1877, Blanquet enlisted in the regular Federal Army as a second lieutenant.
 Under Porfirio Díaz he made steady but unspectacular advancement.

-While holding the rank of captain he was involved in the suppression of a Maya rising in Yucatán during the 1890s.
+In 1891, Blanquet became a second captain.
+The same year, he fought against an uprising led by Catarino Garza.
+In the late 1890s he was involved in putting down uprisings by indigenous Maya people in Yucatán.
+In the early 1900s in Yucatán, he met fellow officer Victoriano Huerta.
+In 1898, Blanquet was promoted to the rank of first captain.

-During the Mexican Revolution
+Mexican Revolution

 In July 1911 Blanquet commanded federal troops stationed in Puebla.
 On July 12 a group of armed men fired shots at the rival Maderistas and fled into the federal army barracks.
 The incident erupted into an all-out battle in which Blanquet defeated the Maderistas.
 46 were killed, including women and children.
 On the next day Madero publicly hugged Blanquet and cleared him of any wrongdoing; he ordered radical Maderistas to surrender arms to Blanquet's Federales and go home.
 The Puebla Incident also created international tension after the fleeing Maderistas killed German and Spanish expatriates who stood in their way.